-When travel is to a destination that is designated as a high rate area according to the state travel regulation (200 KAR 002:006), the subsistence rates are as follows:

-Breakfast $8 Lunch $9 Dinner $19

 Conference Banquets

 An employee traveling to an education conference may be reimbursed the actual cost for conference banquets.
 An overnight stay is not required in order to be eligible for conference banquet reimbursement.

 Lodging

 Hotel or motel charges (not including food or other charges) incurred in school-related travel.
 Charges must be substantiated by a receipt.